High Dose Antipsychotic Medication

 • Store medicines safely, where children and pets can’t get at them.

 • Don’t assume one prescriber knows all the details of how another team is treating you.
-Tell healthcare professionals about all of the medicines or drugs that you are using and how much you take including medication or supplements you buy from a pharmacy or supermarket.
+Tell healthcare professionals about all of the medicines that you are using and how much you take including medication or supplements you buy from a pharmacy or supermarket.
 This helps them to make the best and safest decisions.

 • Don’t mix prescription medicines with ones you have bought, unless you have checked they are safe together.